paris

 Paris Beauvais Airport

-Paris Beauvais, is mainly served by low cost airlines.
-A shuttle service is organized between the terminals and Paris-Porte Maillot.
-The journey takes about 1 hour and 15 minutes.
+Paris Beauvais (BVA) is mainly served by low-cost airlines.
+A shuttle service is organised between the terminals and Paris-Porte Maillot, which is located close to RER (line C) and metro (line 1) stations.
+The shuttle journey takes about 1 hour and 15 minutes, and it is designed to align with flight timetables.

 Read More